ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Coreth**

 - Added trie clean cache journaling to disk to improve processing time after restart
-- Fixed regression where a snapshot could be marked as stale by the async acceptor during block processing
+- Fixed regression where a snapshot could be marked as stale by the asynchronous acceptor during block processing
 - Added fine-grained block processing metrics

 **RPCChainVM**